vrettasm/PyStarPSO/README.md

   solutions are non-numeric categories.
 This is particularly useful in fields such as marketing and behavioral science.

-- **JackOfAllTradesPSO**: Combines various types of variables (continuous, binary, categorical) within the same optimization problem, providing a flexible approach for multi-faceted real-world problems.
+- **JackOfAllTradesPSO**: Combines various types of variables (continuous, discrete, categorical), within the same optimization problem, providing a flexible approach for multi-faceted real-world problems.

 ## Installation